FOREX-Dollar recovers after Fed's Brainard quells rate rise chatter

 By Patrick Graham

-LONDON, Sept 13 (Reuters) - The dollar recovered ground in Europe on Tuesday, having dipped the previous day following a speech by Federal Reserve policymaker Lael Brainard that solidified the view that U.S. interest rates are unlikely to rise this month.
+LONDON, Sept 13 (Reuters) - The dollar recovered in early European trade on Tuesday, having dipped the previous day following a speech by Federal Reserve policymaker Lael Brainard that solidified the view that U.S. interest rates are unlikely to rise this month.

 There had been much speculation among traders that the speech by Brainard, announced at the last minute before the U.S. central bank's pre-meeting blackout period, could see one of its most convinced policy doves flip to support monetary tightening.